This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 That’s reason enough to visit!

-Whilst we only had two days to explore, we got a good taste of what this city is about and would love to come back and take in some of it’s live music, live theater, and eat our way around the city.
+Whilst we only had two days to explore, we got a good taste of what this city is about and would love to come back and take in some of its live music, and live theater, and eat our way around the city.

 Below is what we got up to.